Macroscopic Particle Transport in Dissipative Long-Range Bosonic Systems: Acknowledgments

-H. L. is supported by Forefront Physics and Mathematics Program to Drive Transformation (FoPM), a World-leading Innovative Graduate Study (WINGS) Program, the University of Tokyo.
-H. L. also acknowledges JSPS KAKENHI Grant No. JP24KJ0824.
-C. S. and T. K. acknowledge the Hakubi projects of RIKEN.
-T. K. was supported by JST PRESTO (Grant No. JPMJPR2116), ERATO (Grant No. JPMJER2302), and JSPS Grants-in-Aid for Scientific Research (No. JP23H01099, JP24H00071), Japan.
-T. V. V. was supported by JSPS KAKENHI Grant No. JP23K13032.
+{~}\\ We thank the referees for their constructive comments that helped improve our work. {H.L.} is supported by Forefront Physics and Mathematics Program to Drive Transformation (FoPM), a World-leading Innovative Graduate Study (WINGS) Program, the University of Tokyo. {H.L.} also acknowledges JSPS KAKENHI Grant No.~JP24KJ0824. {C.S.} and {T.K.} acknowledge the Hakubi projects of RIKEN. {T.K.} was supported by JST PRESTO (Grant No.~JPMJPR2116), ERATO (Grant No.~JPMJER2302), and JSPS KAKENHI (Grants No.~JP23H01099 and No.~JP24H00071). {T.V.V.} was supported by JSPS KAKENHI (Grant No.~JP23K13032).